 What differentiates your yoga teacher training from other yoga teacher trainings?

-The Shakti womens empowerment yoga teacher training truly offers students the opportunity for transformation.
+The Shakti women's empowerment yoga teacher training truly offers students the opportunity for transformation.
 The YTT is about supporting, empowering and uplifting women.
 And the location is phenomenal ~ the spiritual heart of Africa.
 The River Nile is like the Ganges and has been the source of life to many for centuries.
 The first half will be based on the side of the river in a secluded guesthouse, there will be opportunities for stand up paddle boarding, kayaking and rafting.
 The second half of the training will be in the Queen Elizabeth National Park.
-The river lodge has exceptional bird life on its doorstep and the calls of lion, hyena and baboon are regularly heard.
+The river lodge has exceptional bird life on its doorstep and the call of lions, hyenas and baboons are regularly heard.
 Being immersed in nature allows us to connect deeply to the idea that we are one.
 It also enhances our awareness and allows for easier self inquiry and meditation.
 We will also be throwing in one safari while we are in the training!

-We will be offering four Ugandan women the training for free to honor our deep felt belief that yoga really can transform lives.
+One of the most magical things we will be doing is offering four Ugandan women the training for free to honor our deep felt belief that yoga really can transform lives.
 A small portion of the YTT fee will be put into a fund to train these Ugandan women.
 This training will allow you the opportunity to give back right from the beginning and you will meet and train with the women you are helping.
 The Ugandan women will be supported prior to the training and post training.
 We will also offer them ongoing support and assistance in spreading yoga into their wider communities.

-To learn more about the Yoga Teacher Training in Uganda this fall CLICK HERE.
+You can learn more about this incredible Yoga Teacher Training in Uganda this fall HERE.